 - Any other unusual symptoms

-Back Pain TreatmentsThe most frustrating aspect in treatment of back pain is that there is no "magic bullet."
-Most individuals recover completely by simply avoiding strain to their spine.
+Back Pain TreatmentsThe most frustrating aspect in treatment of back pain is that if often takes time for symptoms to resolve.
+Most individuals recover completely by simply avoiding stress to the back.
 Patients often find help from ice, heat, and medications.
 If the basic treatments for back pain do not relieve your symptoms, the next step is to seek medical evaluation.
 Depending on the symptoms and the length of the problem, your physician can properly organize a treatment schedule.

 Depending on the condition that is causing your symptoms, a number of treatments may be recommended.
 Some options for treatment of back pain include: